I am currently a Ph.D. candidate in Statistics at the University of Florida (UF), advised by Dr. Leo L. Duan.

 - Bayesian Nonparametrics

-- Graph-based High-dimensional Clustering
+- Graph-model Based Clustering

 - Bayesian Asymptotic Analysis